Were You Harmed on Someone Else’s Property Due to Negligent Security?

 - Public swimming pools

 Security should always be a priority for property owners and managers, as they have a legal responsibility to keep their property in a reasonably safe condition.
 Unfortunately, many property owners fail to take even minimal steps to prevent or deter criminal activity on their property, and as a result, people are seriously harmed.
-When that happens, Kent personal injury attorney Zach Herschensohn can make them answer for their negligence and hold them accountable.
+When that happens, attorney Zach Herschensohn can make them answer for their negligence and hold them accountable.

 What are some examples of negligent security?